5l1v3r1/pragmash/SYNTAX.md

     }
     puts Lift-off!

+An iteration of a while loop can be skipped with the `continue` built-in command.
+The while loop can be completely terminated using the `break` built-in command.

 ## For loops

 There are no array types in pragmash; instead, arrays are represented as strings with newline delimiters.
 You can loop over the lines in a string like this: